 How to write a business plan for your creative business

 The business plan we are going to create is designed for those of you who are running a small creative business, like my friend Joan.
+She is exactly why I created the Creative Business Model Canvas.

-And so I created this one-sheet business plan, designed to force you to answer those questions.
-So you can get the benefits and skip the traditional business plan template.
+And so I created the Creative Business Model Canvas, a one-sheet business plan for creatives, designed to force you to answer ten important questions.
+So you can get the benefits of a business plan while skipping the traditional business plan template.
 (Because you only need that if you’re going out and getting investors.)

 Over the last seven years, I’ve worked with thousands of creative businesses, both as an attorney and a legal educator.